 This video shows three vital exercises that will both prevent and cure cycling knee pain, demonstrated by skilled physiotherapist Saqib Niaz from Royal City Physio:

 Of course, it is way better to prevent cycling knee pain!
 These are my top tips for preventing cycling knee pain.

-- Stretch after every ride!
-This is absolutely essential.
+Stretching after every ride is absolutely essential.
 And stretch on the days you don’t ride, too.
 I cannot over-emphasize how essential stretching is for pain prevention.
 This post features a simple yet amazingly effective five-minute stretching program.
 I do it every single night after my shower, and it is actually preventing me from having knee pain at all these days.